All Products

 Step 3: Create an application and mount the disk

-1. Create a file named disk-test.yaml and copy the following content to the file:
+1. Create a file named disk-test.yaml based on the following template.

 The following YAML example creates a StatefulSet with one pod.
-The pod requests storage resources through a PVC named disk-pvc, and the mount path is /data.
+The pod requests storage resources using a PVC named disk-pvc and mounts the volume to the /data path.

 apiVersion: apps/v1